secrez/cryptoenv/README.md

 ## Why CryptoEnv?

-Many tools uses env variable to manage critical processes.
+Many tools use env variable to manage critical processes.
 Take for example [Hardhat](https://github.com/NomicFoundation/hardhat).
 To deploy a smart contract to Ethereum, most likely you have to put your private key in an `.env` file.
 That file is git-ignored, of course.
 Still, mistakes are behind the corner and the approach is very risky.
-We created [Hardhood](github.com/secrez/hardhood), a wrapper around Hardhat, to solve this specific issue, but that solution has some problem, and it is maybe too specific.
+For this reason, I created [Hardhood](github.com/secrez/hardhood), a wrapper around Hardhat, to solve this specific issue, but that solution has some problem, and it is maybe too specific.
 CryptoEnv uses part of the code written for Hardhood, to manage a more generic process.

 ## Usage